BioBoost/playground-ros2-rpi/README.md

-# Running ROS2 on the Raspberry Pi 4 of the Thumper
+# Running ROS2 on the Raspberry Pi 4

 Using Ubuntu Server 20.04 (as recommended).
 We can later try 22.04.